 Q: If I am applying for a research grant, individual grant or fellowship, do I have to go through your office?

-No, you do not have to, but in many cases, the Office of Corporate, Foundation and Government Relations may be able to help ensure that you have the best chance in getting your grant.
-We may know of other recipients of the kind of fellowship for which you are applying and may be able to share success stories, presentation techniques, or other information on things to include with or in your proposal.
+It depends on the funding agency.
+If a grant would be paid to the College, we do a brief internal approvals process before the application is submitted.
+Even with awards paid directly to you, the Office of Corporate, Foundation and Government Relations in many cases can increase your chances of getting your grant.
+We may know of other recipients of the award for which you are applying and may be able to share success stories, presentation techniques, or other information on things to include with or in your proposal.
 Also, we may know of another faculty member applying for the same fellowship, and we can work with you to coordinate the appropriate timing for your proposal.

 In addition, if we know that you have received a fellowship grant, it is helpful for us and for others at Connecticut College to know that you have received it.
 Your experience could help another faculty member in getting a grant.
 If you have received a fellowship from a foundation that also makes institutional grants, it is important for us to have that information in our historical file on the foundation.

 Often when we are applying for an institutional grant, it helps in building our case when we can talk about the history that the college and its faculty already have with the funder.
 It is also helpful for us to be aware of your fellowships when we are applying to or working with a funder on a program that is close to your discipline.
-If we can share with them that our faculty in Economics, for example, have received grants for their work, it may potentially help us to get a larger institutional grant for a collaborative program between Economics and History or for CISLA internships, etc.
+If we can share with them that our faculty have received grants for their work, it may potentially help us to get a larger institutional grant for a collaborative program.

-Yes.
-If it is for a grant in which the funds will be made out directly to Connecticut College, we need to be involved in the process.
-In many cases, for institutional grants, the grantor often wants institutional documentation that you may not have on hand.
+If you are applying for a grant in which the funds will be made out directly to Connecticut College, we need to be involved in the process.
+In many cases, the grantor often wants institutional documentation that you may not have on hand.
 We maintain institutional tax statements, board lists, financial statements, etc. in our files, so it is easy for us to make sure that all of this is included in the proposal.

 Also, institutional proposals must be approved by a number of different offices on campus, including our office, accounting, finance, the dean of the faculty's office and the president's office, and we are here to help make this process go as smoothly as possible.
 In addition, our office maintains files on a number of corporations, foundations, government agencies and organizations.
 It is important for us to have up-to-date information on our relationship with the funder as this can make a big difference in whether your new project or program gets funded.
 We also need to be certain that there are no other proposals that might be submitted to that same funder.

 Yes, it's possible, and we will do our best to research all potential sources for your work.
-You can first fill out the green Funding Research Assistance Form (see the Forms page), describing the specifics of your work and include a potential budget of what you think your project would cost.
+First fill out the Funding Research Assistance Form (Forms), describing the specifics of your work and include a potential budget of what you think your project would cost.